Munia03/Munia03.github.io/_pages/about.md

 ## About Me

-I am a PhD student in Computer Science at the University of Kentucky, advised by Dr. Abdullah-Al-Zubaer Imran.
+I am a PhD student in [Computer Science](https://engr.uky.edu/academics/departments/cs) at the University of Kentucky, advised by [Dr. Abdullah-Al-Zubaer Imran](https://aaz-imran.github.io/).
 My research focuses on computer vision, multimodal models, medical imaging, generative models, and fairness in AI.
-Previously, I worked as a Machine Learning Engineer at TigerIT Bangladesh Ltd. I have completed my master's and undergraduate degrees from the University of Dhaka, Bangladesh.
+Previously, I worked as a Machine Learning Engineer at [TigerIT Bangladesh Ltd.](https://www.tigerit.com/) I earned both my master's and undergraduate degrees from the [Department of Computer Science and Engineering, University of Dhaka](https://cse.du.ac.bd/), Bangladesh.

 ### Research Interests: